 Thank you for taking the time to read through the guidelines we established to promote an effective learning atmosphere.
 If you have any questions at this time or in the future concerning classroom policies, expectations in the classroom, your child's achievement, or any others that may arise, please feel free to contact me.
 Once again, thank you for your time, I am looking forward to working with your child during the upcoming school year.

 Sincerely,

-Mr. Sucher
+Craig Sucher

+signatura of narout(s) data

 signature of parent(s) date

 name of student